ammkrn/type_checking_in_lean4/src/type_checking/definitional_equality.md

 There are two big-picture parts of implementing the definitional equality procedure.
 First, the individual tests that are used to check for different definitional equalities.
 For readers who are just interested in understanding definitional equality from the perspective of an end user, this is probably what you want to know.

-Readers interested in writing a type checker should also understand how the individual checks are composed along with reduction and caching to make the problem tractable; naively running each check and reducing along the way is likely to yield unacceptable performance results.
+**Readers interested in writing a type checker** should also understand how the individual checks are composed along with reduction and caching to make the problem tractable; naively running each check and reducing along the way is likely to yield unacceptable performance results.
+For this, we recommend referencing one of the existing kernel implementations. **The order and manner in which these checks are performed has a significant effect on performance**; while larger Lean projects like Mathlib may try to maintain some discipline about use and abuse of reduction and equality checking in the Kernel, code will inevitably be committed which relies on certain execution paths in the kernel being fast or in some way advantageous as implemented by C++ kernel, such that trying to check these code bases with alternate or more naive strategies is likely to cause performance problems.

+## Syntactic equality (also structural or pointer equality)

+Two expressions are definitionally equal if they refer to exactly the same implementing object, as long as the type checker ensures that two objects are equal if and only if they are constructed from the same components (where the relevant constructors are those for Name, Level, and Expr).

 ## Sort equality